 Iranians Condemn Regime

-Given the location, I suspect a lot of passersby were out-of-towners who must at least have been curious about what was happening.
-Unfortunately for the demonstrators, most people just kept walking.
+Given the location, I suspect many passersby were out-of-towners who must have been curious about what was transpiring in the Wrigley Building’s shaded plaza .
+Unfortunately for the demonstrators, most people just kept walking after they paused to glance over at the large banner calling for the end of executions in Iran.

-Despite being miniscule, there were two noteworthy aspects to the demonstration.
+Despite its miniscule nature, the demonstration was notable for at least two reasons.
 First, I saw no references to Donald J. Trump.
-Strategically, the Iranians made a good decision if they consciously decided to omit references to Trump.
-At past demonstrations, some demonstrations held pro-Trump signage.
-Perhaps of greater significance, several speakers praised Trump’s efforts on behalf of the Iranian populace living under a repressive regime.
+Strategically, the Iranians made a good choice if they consciously decided to omit such references.
+At prior demonstrations, some demonstrations held pro-Trump signage.
+Perhaps of greater significance, several speakers praised Trump’s efforts on behalf of Iran’s repressed populace.

-Iranians living in the United States are favorably disposed toward Trump because he wants to destroy the existing regime.
-Yet, a large segment of the American public detests Trump, meaning that strategically conflating Iran and Trump is not helpful to the cause.
-While Americans may love freedom, many do not love Trump.
+Iranians living in the United States are favorably disposed toward Trump because he champions Iranian regime change.
+Yet, a large segment of the American public detests Trump, meaning that conflating Iran and Trump is a strategic blunder.
+While Americans may love freedom, many hate Trump.

-Second, I saw no references to Reza Pahlavi, the son of the Shah of Iran, who would like to reclaim the throne that was vacated by the demise of his father.
-I was told in unequivocal terms that this group does not support Pahlavi.
-While Pahlavi claims he would like to see democracy in Iran restored, many Iranians living in exile do not view him as the man to restore it.
-Notably, the Chicago’s Iranian community does have a segment that supports Pahlavi, which explains why I have sometimes seen dueling demonstrations.
+Second, I saw no references to Reza Pahlavi, the son of the Shah of Iran, who would like to reclaim the throne that was vacated following his father’s demise.
+I was told in unequivocal terms that those standing behind the large banner do not support Pahlavi.
+While he claims he would serve as a caretaker until democracy in Iran is restored, many Iranians living in exile do not view him as the man to restore it.
+Notably, Chicago’s Iranian community does have a segment that supports Pahlavi, which explains why I have occasionally encountered ‘dueling’ demonstrations.

-I suspect we will see this group of demonstrators back on the streets sometime before summer’s end, but in far greater numbers.
-With the ceasefire in place, although barely so, the U.S. war with Iran is no longer topping the headlines each day, which probably explains the today’s poor turnout.
+I suspect we will see these demonstrators back on the streets sometime before summer’s end, but in far greater numbers if the conflict in Iran returns to a boil.
+With the ceasefire in place, although barely so, the U.S. war with Iran is no longer topping the headlines, which probably explains today’s poor turnout.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]